sholker/MMODataCore/README.md

-# MongoDB Project
+# MMODataCore Project

-## Overview
+##Overview

-This project is designed to manage and analyze data in MongoDB collections for an online multiplayer game.
-It includes functionalities for loading data, querying MongoDB collections, and analyzing specific data metrics such as player levels and shared quests.
+The MMODataCore project is designed to manage and analyze data for an MMORPG (Massively Multiplayer Online Role-Playing Game).
+This project utilizes MongoDB to store and process various data related to players, quests, actions, and shared quests.
+It includes functionalities for loading data, querying MongoDB collections, and performing specific analyses to gain insights into player behavior and game mechanics.
 ## Components

 ### `QueryHandlerFactory`